hyperhq/docs.hypercontainer.io/performance.md

 ### 3.3 Memory usage in Pod

-When start a Pod with minimum startup memory, there will be `6`MB free memory in a running Pod.
-Hyper Kernel only takes `13`MB memory.
+When starting a Pod with minimum startup memory, there will be `6`MB of available memory in a running Pod.
+Hyper Kernel only takes `13`MB of memory.

 |  -  | min(MB) | max(MB) | avg(MB) |
 | --- | --- | --- | --- |